Greater Yellowstone Luxury Adventure

-Ker & Downey’s American Safari tour showcases America’s natural beauty and wildlife in Yellowstone National Park and the Jackson Hole area.
-Enjoy stunning accommodations, space away from crowds, and a worry-free American safari itinerary so you can focus on what matters most.
+Ker & Downey’s American Safari tour showcases America’s natural beauty and wildlife in the Grand Tetons, Yellowstone National Park, and Paradise Valley.
+Enjoy stunning accommodations, space away from crowds, wildlife-focused activities, and a worry-free adventure through Wyoming and Montana's epic landscapes.

-Ker & Downey’s American Safari itineraries begin in Yellowstone National Park.
+Your American safari concludes in the scenic Paradise Valley of Montana, which you will reach by private transfer over Dunraven Pass -- an unforgettable high mountain pass at an elevation of 8,878 feet above sea level.
 Rise early and head to Lamar Vally in the northeastern corner of Yellowstone National Park.
 Lamar Valley, often referred to as America’s Serengeti, is home to large and easy-to-spot populations of large animals roaming the valley.
 Keep your eyes open for animals like black and grizzly bears, bison, and pronghorn.
 There’s also a famous pack of wolves that make their home in the valley.